Edoumou/T-Grant/README.md

     }
   }
 ```

+replace `MNEMONIC` by the mnemonic or seed phrase of the wallet you want to use.

-if the truffle `HDWalletProvider` is not installed, then run the following command in `/client` folder
+If the truffle `HDWalletProvider` is not installed, then run the following command in `/client` folder

 ```
     npm i @truffle/hdwallet-provider